GeorgeGeeslin/portfolio/content/blog/things-i-learned-about-gatsby/index.md

 ##1.
 There are a lot of tutorials about Gatsby, but the best ones are in the official docs.

 I’m sure this is reflective of some terrible deficit of mine as a person, but I don’t always read the docs too closely, at least not until I have a specific problem to solve and my search leads me there.
-Especially when I’m starting off with something new, I’d much rather watch a few videos and read a couple articles.
+Especially when I’m starting off with something new.
+I’d much rather watch a few videos and read a couple articles.
 Just enough to get a dev environment configured and the project running, learn some core concepts, and then jump right in.

 I took the same approach this time around, but I’m glad I quickly stumbled across the [tutorial](https://www.gatsbyjs.org/tutorial/) on the official site.
 Not only is that tutorial very helpful when just starting out, but the docs themselves are fantastic, well organized, and very easy to digest.